enjalot/served/README.md

 The "frontend"

-`app.js` - This handles the file selection as well as rendering the GUI.
+`src/app.js` - This handles the file selection as well as rendering the GUI.
-`index.html` - The markup for the GUI
-`style.css` - The style for the GUI
+`src/index.html` - The markup for the GUI `src/style.css` - The style for the GUI